-In 1989, at Dick Clark’s suggestion, Bruce and Ed Cobreafter a 20- year hiatus, Bruce and Ed Cobb re-formed the Preps with Diamond Dave Somerville and Jim Pike of the Lettermen, who was replaced a short time later by Jim Yester, original Lead Singer of the Association.
+After a 20-year hiatus, Bruce and Ed Cobb re-formed the Four Preps in 1989 at Dick Clark’s suggestion.
+They were joined by Diamond Dave Somerville and Jim Pike of the Lettermen, who was replaced a short time later by Jim Yester, original Lead Singer of the Association.

 Yester, Belland, Somerville, and Cobb recorded and toured as the Four Preps until the late 90’s when Cobb retired because of ill health.